-Classroom Environment: Data will be reported that include but are not limited to: number of teachers in school, average teacher salary, percentage of teachers with advanced degrees, principal's years in a school, and percent of classrooms with wireless access.
+Classroom Environment: Data will be reported that include but are not limited to number of teachers in school, average teacher salary, percentage of teachers with advanced degrees, principal's years in a school, and percent of classrooms with wireless access.

-Student Safety: Data will be reported based on the data submitted by the district for the 2019-20 school year in the Incident Management System.
+Student Safety: Data will be reported based on the data submitted by the district for the current school year in the Incident Management System.
 Data submitted for the U.S. Department of Education will be provided as a separate data file.

-Financial Data: Data will be reported that include but are not limited to: per pupil expenditures, percentage of expenditures for instruction, and percentage of total expenditures for teacher salaries.
+Financial Data: Data will be reported that include but are not limited to per pupil expenditures, percentage of expenditures for instruction, and percentage of total expenditures for teacher salaries.

-Section III: School Report Cards (ratings suspended for school year 2019-20)
+Section III: School Report Cards (ratings suspended for the 2020-21 school year)

-Please note that statewide assessments (Spring 2020), accountability and reporting requirements in the Elementary and Secondary Education Act (ESEA) for the 2019-2020 school year were suspended due to the impact of COVID-19 on schools.
-While some of the required elements will be reported out on the 2019-20 School Report Cards, no overall or indicator ratings will be issued for schools.
+Please note that, as described in Section I, some accountability and reporting requirements in the Elementary and Secondary Education Act (ESEA) for the 2020-2021 school year were suspended due to the impact of COVID-19 on schools.
+While some of the required elements will be reported out on the School Report Cards, no overall or indicator ratings will be issued for schools.